trans-travel/trans-travel/us/nd.md

  * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when visiting public educational dormitories
+ * Trans students are required to use bathrooms/showers associated with their sex assigned at birth when using school bathrooms.
+ * Use of single-occupancy bathrooms by trans students (as an exception) in schools requires parental permission in writing.
  * Trans people are required to use bathrooms associated with their sex assigned at birth when visiting jails, prisons, youth correctional centers, etc.
+ * Government employees (including school) can not be be disciplined for misgendering others.
+ * Students in schools cannot be disciplined for misgendering others.

 ## Drag / Performance / Cross-dressing Laws